-For the S.A., the minimum capital cannot be less than 50,000 Mexican pesos and for an S De R.L., it cannot be less than 3,000 Mexican pesos.
+The minimum capital amount is 50,000 Mexican pesos for the S.A., and for the S De R.L., it cannot be less than 3,000 Mexican pesos.
 Only the S.A. may have multiple share classes and special shares for employee stock options.

 The S.A.P.I. is a special investment corporation similar to the S.A. but with more robust minority shareholders’ rights and tax advantages.
 It is commonly used in real estate and capital-intensive projects.

-Also, in March 2016, President Peña Nieto announced the passage of a law that created a simplified business category called Sociedad for Acciones Simplificadas (S.A.S.)
+Another type of company worth mentioning is the Sociedad Acciones Simplificadas (S.A.S.)
 This type of company can be registered online, however, it is geared to the domestic entrepreneur (the owner needs to have a Mexican Resident tax I.D.).

 How to Form an Entity in Mexico

-Once the desired entity type for the foreign owned entity is identified, the process for formation includes obtaining approval from the Ministry of Foreign Affairs for the name, providing an international power of attorney (duly notarized and apostilled) to the resident legal representative, drafting the Articles of Association and by-laws and executing the Articles before a notary in Mexico (if qualified, the Mexican resident legal representative can do this).
+Once the desired entity type for the foreign owned entity is identified, the process for formation includes obtaining approval for the name from the Ministry of Foreign Affairs, providing an international power of attorney (duly notarized and apostilled) to the resident legal representative, drafting the Articles of Association and by-laws and executing the Articles before a notary in Mexico (if qualified, the Mexican resident legal representative can do this).
 Once the Articles are signed and notarized, you have your Mexican entity!

-With your company established, it is time to register it!
+With your company established, it is time to register!
 All companies with foreign investors must register at the Registry of Foreign Investment within 40 working days.